Sir Thomas Chapman, 7th Baronet: Life

-In the late 1870s, the Chapmans took on as a governess a capable and cheerful young woman, Sarah Lawrence.
+In the late 1870s, the Chapmans took on as a governess a capable and cheerful young woman named Sarah Lawrence.
 By this time, Edith Chapman had become zealously religious, subjecting members of her household to frequent prayer meetings and disapproving of many of their pleasures, while Chapman himself had become a heavy drinker.
-He fell in love with Sarah Lawrence, who was younger than him by some fifteen years.
+He fell in love with Sarah Lawrence, who was younger than he by some fifteen years.
 One of Chapman's daughters later recalled that her father usually had a dour manner, but whenever Sarah Lawrence entered a room, he became "all gay".
-Lawrence, who had been born on 31 August 1861 in Sunderland, County Durham, had been registered at birth under the surname of her unmarried mother, Elizabeth Junner, who at the time was working as a servant in the house of Thomas Lawrence, a Lloyd's surveyor, and his son John Lawrence is thought to have been Sarah Lawrence's father.
+Lawrence, who had been born on 31 August 1861 in Sunderland, County Durham, had been registered at birth under the surname of her unmarried mother, Elizabeth Junner, who at the time was working as a servant in the house of Thomas Lawrence, a Lloyd's surveyor, and his son John Lawrence is thought to be Sarah Lawrence's father.

 In 1885, Lawrence became pregnant.
 She went to live in rooms in Dublin which Chapman got for her, and in December 1885 a son was born and christened Montagu Robert.
 Chapman stayed with his wife, while seeing Lawrence and his son, until Edith Chapman found out what had happened (the Chapmans' butler, while in a Dublin grocer's shop, heard a young woman give her name as Mrs Thomas Chapman – he recognised the woman as Sarah Lawrence).
 He then left his wife to live with Lawrence.
-He took her to live at Tremadog, Carnarvonshire (now Gwynedd), North Wales, and their second illegitimate son, christened Thomas Edward and later known as 'Lawrence of Arabia', was born there in August 1888.
+He took her to live at Tremadog, Carnarvonshire (now Gwynedd), North Wales, and their second illegitimate son, christened Thomas Edward and later famous as 'Lawrence of Arabia', was born there in August 1888.